daviesthomas/personalsite/content/authors/admin/_index.md

 - Visitors
 ---

 I like working on large technical projects, creating practial products from ambiguous (and often changing) requirements, converting messy or chaotic technical landscapes to clean systems, and taking R&D projects all the way from conception to shipment.
-I like to live at the intersection of research and product, happily reading papers and writing product code.
+I an happiest living at the intersection of research and product, applying emerging

+I'm currently working as a Sr. Research Engineer at Autodesk while pursuing my interests in computer graphics throught a research based masters in computer science under <a href=https://www.cs.toronto.edu/~jacobson> Alec Jacobson </a>.

+My work at Autodesk focuses on taking emerging research in the field of deep learning and applying (and extending) it to solve our customers problems.
+While my research at the UofT Dynamic Graphics Project lab currently focuses on novel approaches to mesh compression and stylization using deep learning.

+In my recently limited free time I like to hike, scuba dive, tackle goal scorers, and block spikes.